manya09singh/Unsupervised-Music-Data-Clustering/README.md

 3. Exploratory Clustering - applying non-parametric clustering approaches on the GTZAN data like - Hierarchical, and K-means clustering
 4. Model-based clustering - applying mixture modelling on a reduced dimension subset of the data
 5. Mixture Factor Analysis - applying two main approaches of the IMIFA model - MFA and MIFA on the scaled GTZAN data set.
 It also contains the results of comparing models across all methods

+Each code has been written using the language R and can be run using Rstudio.

+The data set involved in using each script has been attached to the folder the script is located.

+All necessary packages to be installed are part of the code.